demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Google-Drive-connector.md

 ms.date: 09/19/2024
 ---

-# Google Drive Microsoft Graph connector (Preview)
+# Google Drive Microsoft Graph connector (preview)

-With the Microsoft Graph connector, your organization in M365 can index files that are accessible to anyone in Google Drive, using Microsoft 365 Copilot and Microsoft Search.
+With the Microsoft Graph connector, your organization in Microsoft 365 can index files that are accessible to anyone in Google Drive, using Microsoft 365 Copilot and Microsoft Search.

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors Microsoft Graph Google Drive connectors.